Friday, August 31, 2007

 The image-crammed verses are dark indeed, with lines like "Pray for the boy who makes his bed in cold earth and quicklime" and "The tricky door that gapes beneath the ragged noose" and "Put out my eyes so I may never spy," but he counteracts that effect by singing them with calm, stately authority, in his tenderest low voice (how far Elvis has come from the days when he used to spit out acerbic puns at breakneck pace!).
 I love how the melody proceeds delicately downward on each line, like the day winding gently to a close.

 That's just the set-up, though, for the glorious chorus, where Elvis surges into his upper register, letting his vibrato go full throttle, overwhelming us with passion: "So stay the hands, arrest the time / Till I am captured by your touch."
-Everything leads up to this moment, when the lovers finally meet -- and it's completely thrilling.
 With a breathless gasp he pushes his voice even higher -- "Blessings I don't count" -- then pulls back, as if trembling, to add "small mercies and such."
 Elvis plays the dynamics skillfully, managing the cracks and wavers in his voice just right.
 He's got such superb technique -- but technique means nothing if it doesn't serve the song's meaning.

 Favourite Hour sample